AlexHvos/AlexHvos-Dotnet-Dating-App-D150821ER/README.md

-Now let's make use of the repository by udating userscontroller and userrepository
+Next let's add some dtos, MemberDto and PhotoDto